ZigZagJoe/Color30HR-ROM/Readme.md

 # Files in this repo

 ## C30HR ROM/
-Code from C30HR ROM.sit - does not include build utilities or files with resource fork.
-For reference only.
+Code from C30HR ROM.sit for viewing only.
+Does not include build utilities, files with resource fork, and line endings have been changed to Windows.

 ## C30HR ROM.sit
-copy of all source, includes, and binaries required to build a ROM MPW 3.1 under System 6 required!
+Stuffit 5.5 copy of all source, includes, and binaries required to build a ROM MPW 3.1 under System 6 required!
 Otherwise, the support tools to patch crc and extract resource do not work.

 ## Color30HR Drvr.bin